adonisjs/v6-docs/content/docs/experimental/assembler_hooks.md

+---
+summary: Assembler hooks are a way of executing code at specific points in the assembler lifecycle.
+---

 # Assembler hooks

 Assembler hooks are a way of executing code at specific points in the assembler lifecycle.
 As a reminder, the Assembler is a part of AdonisJS that enables you to launch your dev server, build your application, and run your tests.